alebcay/awesome-shell/README.md

 *Tools and customizations specifically for Zsh.*

+* [antigen-hs](https://github.com/Tarrasch/antigen-hs) - A replacement for antigen optimized for a low overhead when starting up the shell.
+* [antibody](https://github.com/caarlos0/antibody) - A faster and simpler replacement for antigen written in Go.
 * [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A list of Zsh plugins usable with antigen, dotzsh, oh-my-zsh & prezto.
 * [antigen](https://github.com/zsh-users/antigen) - A plugin manager for Zsh, inspired by oh-my-zsh and vundle
 * [dotzsh](https://github.com/dotphiles/dotzsh) - dotzsh strives to be platform and version independent, some functionality may be lost when running under older versions of Zsh, but it should degrade cleanly and allow you to use the same setup on multiple machines of differing OS's without problems.